Joseph-Maulin/WGUPS/README.md

 ## Created by
   Joseph Maulin
   WGU Student ID: 001118042

 # Algorithm overview

   To solve this routing system requirements I adapted Dijkstra's Algorithm.
-Since each location is a node and they are already weighted by the distance to travel to them it seemed to fit well.
-The strength of this algorithm is that it is an undirected solution which is ideal since I don't have a end goal target node.
-Another is that I can easily weight each location node and search through the tree iteratively choosing an ideal next location without having to project too far in advance.
+Since each location is a node and they are already weighted by the distance to travel to them it seemed to fit well (Dijkstra's Algorithm, Programiz).
+The strength of this algorithm is that it is an undirected solution which is ideal since I don't have a end goal target node (Dijkstra's Algorithm, Programiz).
+Another is that I can easily weight each location node and search through the tree iteratively choosing an ideal next location without having to project too far in advance (Dijkstra's Algorithm, Programiz).
 I have an object oriented setup with Truck, Package, and Delivery_Distribution classes.
   This way each object can easily contain all the variables they need to throughout the execution.
 For a data structure I used python dictionaries to hold the package data.
 Subdivided into "Delivered" and "Undelivered" sections for package searches.

   Other algorithms that I could have used would be A* search and D*.

   A* search would be slower to implement since it needs to generate routes for all possibilities to the end and then drops the worst one or invalid one.
   This would also be complicated to generate for two trucks simultaneously.
 A benefit would be ideally fitted routes, but it would be a lot more costly to implement.
+(A* Search Algorithm, Geeks for Geeks)

   D* search would involve searching from a goal node and expanding back to the "HUB".
 Since their is no target to go towards, it is not adaptable to this situation.
-It also causes problems due to package carrying restrictions and having to return the "HUB"
+It also causes problems due to package carrying restrictions and having to return the "HUB".
 This like A* would also be heavier on the search side of the solution.
+(D* Search Algorithm, Wikipedia)

   Packages are read from the data.py file, initialized, and loaded into the Delivery_Distribution object.
-The data variables are in a dictionary and the Distances are in a json format listing distances between each of the locations.
+The data variables are in a dictionary and the distances are in a json format listing distances between each of the locations.

   The main code flow is as follows.
 I have opted for a greedy version of Dijkstra's Algorithm.
 The purpose being that two trucks are operating simultaneously.
   The truck with the next available open time searches for the next package delivery location.
 The available locations are filtered by whether that truck is eligible.
   This is based on whether the location has non-delivered or in route packages, packaged with packages responsibility, and truck number requirements, and package availability.
 Then I use a greedy approach where the locations are the nodes and it chooses the best packages delivered per mile as the node number.
   The location is then added to the truck.
 The route is then checked to see if any deadlines would not be met and rearranges the route if necessary.
   When the truck routes are finalized I print out the times when a delivery has occurred and the delivery status of the packages at that time.
 I have included travel times back to the delivery "HUB" during routing.
 Delivery times themselves are tracked in each package object.
 Finally I go into a user interface where individual package details can be examined or package statuses can be seen at a certain time.

 # Discuss the ability of your solution to adapt to a changing market and to scalability.

   This solution is fairly adaptable.
 The distance data and locations can be easily swapped with another set.
 The data variables and distances to other locations used in this adaption are in json format.
 It seems reasonable that data would be collected to use in that form for a different set of data.
 This would be passed in the form of a json object with the keys "packages", "distances", and "address_to_place".
 The Data class in data.py is a hard coded version of this.

   The data structure I have set up object oriented based.
 Package data is read from the Data object, initialized into package objects, and stored in a python dictionary in the Delivery_Distribution object.
 Truck objects are also stored with the Delivery_Distribution object.
 This keeps the process object oriented so that data is easily organized, flexible, and access time is fast during execution.

   The solution is adaptable to changes that can occur during daily execution since it is finding the next route location one by one instead of locking in a set route.
   I have also included route rearrangements if deadlines are not met.
 Also Finally I believe it can be scaled without problem since any additions are just additions to the json input.
 Thinking about scalability as well I have reductions in location searches based on truck eligibility.
 Also there is a reduction in n of package searches during the program as packages delivered are moved into a separate dictionary key.

 # Discuss the efficiency and maintainability of the software.

   The efficiency is quadratic, but n's scale down as packages are delivered due to the dictionary access of self.packages.
-Also some worst case scenarios are factored in such as all packages being deadlined before end of day.
+Also some worst case scenarios are factored in such as all packages having deadlines before end of day.

   The code set should be easy to maintain due to the object oriented design.
 Functionality can be added or adjusted to certain methods without drastically effecting other method processes.

 # Discuss the self-adjusting data structures chosen and their strengths and weaknesses based on the scenario.

   Locations are added to truck routes in cycles.
 The self-adjusting aspect in this solution checks if any package delivery deadlines would be missed by this addition.
-If so, I have written a code segment to reorder that truck route (shuffle_for_deadlines) to the most efficient rearrangement that meets all deadlines.
+  If so, I have written a code segment to reorder that truck route, shuffle_for_deadlines, to the most efficient rearrangement that meets all deadlines.
 It is O(1) for package lookups and O(p) for searching through package locations.
 Packages are moved from a "Not Delivered" subset of the packages dictionary to the "Delivered" reducing location search times throughout execution.
+The memory requirements for this example are 2240 bytes for all the packages or 56 bytes per package object instance.
+  The dictionary container uses 1184 bytes to hold the package data.
+Each truck is also 56 bytes per object instance as well as the delivery distribution object.
+  So overall, the amount of memory and bandwidth needed to execute this program is fairly small and highly scalable.
+For expansion into other cities/markets, I think this structure is advantageous since different objects can be initialized to run in different cities.
+In other words, the operations can be separated into different instances of the program and be tuned to any specialized needs.
+For adding trucks the set_truck_routes method would need to be slightly adjusted to move through a list of trucks.
+The rest of the program though is passed instances of trucks and wouldn't need any adjustment.

   The strength is that a location can be moved around to meet delivery deadlines without adding a lot of time complexity to the solution.
 Otherwise routing would have to have simulated lookaheads on each cycle.
 These would be exponential since you are also looking for the least amount of distance travelled.
 So you would essentially have to simulate all possibilities, check if deadlines are met, and look for the most efficient.
+The strength of this algorithm is that it is an undirected solution which is ideal since I don't have a end goal target node.
+Another is that I can easily weight each location node and search through the tree iteratively choosing an ideal next location without having to project too far in advance.
 This seems like a reasonable less intensive middle ground solution.

   A weaknesses of this solution are that the solution's time complexity is based on the length of the current route of locations.
 So rearrangements later in the day become more intensive.
 Each truck route length is lowered with each other truck in service though.
 Another is that if this was to become a real time live service.
 Package delivery times would need to be calculated from "HUB" to "HUB" to get accurate delivery times for packages beforehand.

+  I used a key-value pair dictionary for the containers for packages.
+Since each package has an autoincrement package id.
+A hash table with a key of packageID would also function the same as the python dictionary.
+This would not have any collision issues due to the pacakgeID being a primary key identifier.
+I could also just use an array/list to hold the package objects.
+This wouldn't be detrimental to search for specific criteria, but would always be O(n) for pulling packages by packageID.

   Finally, the data in this execution is hard coded in data.py.
 Ideally, instead of providing .xlsx the data could be provided in a standard json format which is what I have translated the provided docs into.
 The Distances class is just a container to hold the information.
 In a production capacity an API could be set to collect GET requests passed in json format with "packages", "distances", and "address_to_place" keys.
 The program would then execute the same way and the return would be the route information jsonified.